adonisjs/core/templates/config/cors.txt

   |
   | Boolean(true)     - Allow all headers mentioned in `Access-Control-Request-Headers`.
   | Boolean(false)    - Disallow all headers.
-  | String            - Comma seperated list of allowed headers.
+  | String            - Comma separated list of allowed headers.
   | Array             - An array of allowed headers.
   | Function          - Receives the current header and should return one of the above values.
   |